CPJPRINCE/auto_classification_generator/README.md

 ---->Folder 2           2
 ------>Sub Folder 3     2/1
 ```
-The root reference defaults to 0, however this the Prefix option can be utilised to change 0 to the desired prefix / archival reference, changing the structure to:
+The root reference defaults to 0, however this the Prefix option can be utilized to change 0 to the desired prefix / archival reference, changing the structure to:

 ```
 -->Root Folder          ARC